-II.B What is the Project Period for Awards Resulting from this Solicitation?
+II.B.
+What is the Project Period for Awards Resulting from this Solicitation?

-The project period for cleanup grants is up to three years.
+The project period for Cleanup Grants is up to three years.

-II.C Substantial Involvement
+II.C.
+Substantial Involvement

-The brownfield cleanup grant will be awarded in the form of a cooperative agreement.
+The Brownfield Cleanup Grant will be awarded in the form of a cooperative agreement.
 Cooperative agreements permit the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
 Although EPA will negotiate precise terms and conditions relating to substantial involvement as part of the award process, the anticipated substantial federal involvement for this project may include:

-- close monitoring of the recipient's performance to verify the results; - collaborating during performance of the scope of work; - reviewing substantive terms of proposed contracts; - reviewing qualifications of key personnel (EPA will not select employees or contractors employed by the award recipient); and

-• reviewing and commenting on reports prepared under the cooperative agreement (the final decision on the content of reports rests with the recipient).
+- close monitoring of the recipient's performance to verify the results; - collaborating during the performance of the scope of work; - in accordance with 2 CFR 200.317 and 2 CFR 200.318, as appropriate, review of proposed procurements; - reviewing qualifications of key personnel (EPA will not select employees or contractors employed by the award recipient); and - reviewing and commenting on reports prepared under the cooperative agreement (the final decision on the content of reports rests with the recipient).

-SECTION III - APPLICANT AND SITE ELIGIBILITY INFORMATION
+SECTION III. - ELIGIBILITY INFORMATION and THRESHOLD CRITERIA

-III.A Who Can Apply?
+III.A.
+Who Can Apply?

-The following information indicates what entities are eligible to apply for a cleanup grant.
+The following information indicates what entities are eligible to apply for a Cleanup Grant.

 - General Purpose Unit of Local Government.
-(For purposes of the brownfields grant program, EPA defines general purpose unit of local government as a "local government" as defined under 2 CFR 200.64.) - Land Clearance Authority or other quasi-governmental entity that operates under the supervision and control of, or as an agent of, a general purpose unit of local government. - Government Entity Created by State Legislature. - Regional Council or group of General Purpose Units of Local Government. - Redevelopment Agency that is chartered or otherwise sanctioned by a state. - State. - Indian Tribe other than in Alaska.
-(The exclusion of Alaskan tribes from brownfields grant eligibility is statutory at CERCLA §104(k)(1).
-Intertribal Consortia, comprised of eligible Indian Tribes, are eligible for funding in accordance with EPA's policy for funding intertribal consortia published in the Federal Register on November 4, 2002, at 67 Fed.
+(For purposes of the EPA Brownfields Grant Program, a "local government" is defined as stated under 2 CFR 200.64.: Local government means a county, municipality, city, town, township, local public authority (including any public and Indian housing agency under the United States Housing Act of 1937), school district, special district, intrastate district, council of governments (whether or not incorporated as a nonprofit corporation under state law), any other regional or interstate government entity, or any agency or instrumentality of a local government.) - Land Clearance Authority or other quasi-governmental entity that operates under the supervision and control of, or as an agent of, a general purpose unit of local government. - Government Entity Created by State Legislature. - Regional Council or group of General Purpose Units of Local Government. - Redevelopment Agency that is chartered or otherwise sanctioned by a state. - State. - Indian tribe other than in Alaska.
+(The exclusion of Alaskan tribes from Brownfields Grant eligibility is statutory at CERCLA §104(k)(1).
+Intertribal Consortia, comprised of eligible Indian tribes, are eligible for funding in accordance with EPA's policy for funding intertribal consortia published in the Federal Register on November 4, 2002, at 67 Fed.
 Reg.

-67181.
+- 67181.
 This policy also may be obtained from your Regional Brownfields Contact listed in Section VII.) - Alaska Native Regional Corporation, Alaska Native Village Corporation, and Metlakatla Indian Community.
 (Alaska Native Regional Corporations and Alaska Native Village Corporations are defined in the Alaska Native Claims Settlement Act (43 U.S.C.
 1601 and following).
-For more information, please refer to Brownfields FAQs at http://www2.epa.gov/sites/production/files/2015-10/documents/fy16_faqs.pdf.) - Nonprofit organizations.
-(For the purposes of the brownfields grant program, the term "nonprofit organization" means any corporation, trust, association, cooperative, or other organization that is operated mainly for scientific, educational, service, charitable, or similar purpose in the public interest and is not organized primarily for profit; and uses net proceeds to maintain, improve, or expand the operation of the organization.)
+For more information, please refer to Brownfields FAQs at www.epa.gov/sites/production/files/2016-08/documents/fy17\faqs.pdf.) - Nonprofit organizations.
+(For the purposes of the Brownfields Grant Program, the term "nonprofit organization" means any corporation, trust, association, cooperative, or other organization that is operated mainly for scientific, educational, service, charitable, or similar purpose in the public interest and is not organized primarily for profit; and uses net proceeds to maintain, improve, or expand the operation of the organization.)